OUR TEAM OF EXPERTS

 Bohnert, A. M., Nicholson, L. M., Mertz, L., Bates, C. R., & Gerstein, D. E. (2021).
 Green schoolyard renovations in low-income urban neighborhoods: Benefits to students, schools, and the surrounding community.
 American Journal of Community Psychology, 1– 11. https://doi.org/10.1002/ajcp.12559

-Ajla Basic, MA, PMP
+Ajla Basic, PHD, PMP

 Project Manager

-Since joining the Institute, Ms. Basic has supported the completion of multiple research projects.
+Since joining the Institute, Dr. Basic has supported the completion of multiple research projects.
 She was a key team member on the Age Well Study, a five-year longitudinal study of health among Life Plan Community residents.
 In addition, she manages the Institute’s Requests for Proposals (RFP) program, which solicits and identifies Collaborative Research Partners.
-Ms. Basic assumes a crucial role in coordinating award submissions for both the annual Promising Practices Awards and the Innovative Research on Aging Awards.
+Dr. Basic assumes a crucial role in coordinating award submissions for both the annual Promising Practices Awards and the Innovative Research on Aging Awards.

-Ms. Basic Ages Well by traveling, trying out new hobbies, and exploring all the delicious food Chicago has to offer.
+Dr. Basic Ages Well by traveling, trying out new hobbies, and exploring all the delicious food Chicago has to offer.

 Selected Publications: